PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 PATRIC provides an annotation service that constructs a private genome from contigs and produces a quality report.
 See :doc:`/tutorial/genome_annotation/annotation` for instructions on submitting the contigs, and :doc:`/tutorial/genome_quality_report/genome_quality_report` to read the quality report.
+A sample contigs input file and the resulting job output can be seen `here <https://patricbrc.org/workspace/rastuser25@patricbrc.org/Common.Task.Examples/Annotation>`.
+Note that most of the links in the Genome Report will not work because all annotated genomes are private to the annotating user.

 Extract as Many Complete Genomes as Possible from a Meta-Genomic Sample
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :doc:`/user_guides/services/metagenome_binning_service` provides this function.
 For a tutorial,
 see :doc:`/tutorial/metagenomic_binning/metagenomic_binning`.
+Example input files for binning and
+their results can be found `here <https://patricbrc.org/workspace/public/PATRIC@patricbrc.org/PATRIC%20Workshop/Metagenome%20Binning/ICU%20Metagenome>`.

 Annotate a New Genome and Compare it to Similar Genomes in PATRIC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~